 In infants without meconium ileus, disease onset may be heralded by a delay in regaining birth weight and inadequate weight gain at 4 to 6 weeks of age.

 Occasionally, infants who are undernourished, especially if on hypoallergenic formula or soy formula, present with generalized edema secondary to protein malabsorption.

 Pancreatic insufficiency is usually clinically apparent early in life and may be progressive.
 Manifestations include the frequent passage of bulky, foul-smelling, oily stools; abdominal protuberance; and poor growth pattern with decreased subcutaneous tissue and muscle mass despite a normal or voracious appetite.
 Clinical manifestations may occur secondary to deficiency of fat-soluble vitamins.

-Rectal prolapse occurs in 20% of untreated infants and toddlers.
+Rectal prolapse may occur in untreated infants and toddlers.
 Gastroesophageal reflux is relatively common among children and adults.

 Excessive sweating in hot weather or with fever may lead to episodes of hyponatremic/hypochloremic dehydration and circulatory failure.
-In arid climates, infants may present with chronic metabolic alkalosis.
+In arid climates, infants may present with chronic metabolic alkalosis Metabolic Alkalosis Metabolic alkalosis is primary increase in bicarbonate (HCO3−) with or without compensatory increase in carbon dioxide partial pressure (Pco2); pH may be high or nearly normal.
+Common... read more .
 Salt crystal formation and a salty taste on the skin are highly suggestive of CF. Adolescents may have retarded growth and delayed onset of puberty.

 May also be suggested by a positive prenatal screening test result, family history, or symptomatic presentation